 - paint three tears on the side of the face

-- pin up braids and put wig cap over hair (comes with the wig)
+- pin up braids and put a wig cap over hair (comes with the wig)

 - pin hat on top of the big and slightly on an angle

-She absolutely loves this wig and it’s our own spin on this costume idea.
+She absolutely loves this wig and it’s our own spin on this sad clown costume idea.
+It is really great quality!
+You can certainly rock your own hair if you don’t want to wear a wig.

-She is so happy with her costume and even won 1. place at her school’s Halloween dance.
+She is so happy with her costume and even won 1. place at her school’s Halloween costume contest.